palmergs/go-inline-search/README.md

 # Token Search

-Library to build a search tree for efficient retreival of tokens in a document.
+Library to build a linear set of visitors to a trie for efficient retreival of tokens in a document.